alpargur/machine-learning-101/exercises/07-Unsupervised-Learning-Solutions.md

 	- Human expert input is collected when model is uncertain about the prediction.
 	- This process continoues until no significant improvent is shown by the model.

-21. Which instancs are involved in clusters using the DBSCAN?
+21. Which instances are involved in clusters using the DBSCAN?
 	- The instances which form a high density, hence they should be lying close together.

 22. What is a core instance in DBSCAN?